-Parking revenue data and the changes therein were taken directly from the TRAM model.
-The data employed was all-day revenue, split by on-street (deemed to represent public sector provided parking) and off-street (deemed to represent private sector provided parking).
+Parking revenue data and the changes therein were taken directly from the TRAM model, which models the price and availability of parking within the overall model structure (and hence influences destination, mode and time of travel choice).
+The data employed was all-day revenue, split by onstreet (deemed to represent public sector provided parking) and off-street (deemed to represent private sector provided parking).
 This was annualised assuming a 6-day week to a full year.
 Present values were then derived over the 30-year appraisal period and the tax impacts calculated.